NITCbase/nitcbase.github.io/docs/Roadmap/Stage03.md

 :::note Learning Objectives

-- Learn about the runtime data structures of NITCbase
+- Understand the NITCbase buffer and it's structure
+- Understand the structure and functionality of the relation cache and attribute cache
-- Implement a read-only buffer for record blocks
+- Implement disk read operations using the buffer
-- Implement a read-only cache for the relation and attribute catalog
+- Initialise the relation and attribute caches and display the values stored in it

 :::